|For more detailed information relating to the United States Navy and the United States Marine

 through the Korean war.
 Also displayed are two sets of Tandvig's wings, a

-larger wing for a plaque, and an original WWII era pair of Navy flight gloves,
+larger wing for a plaque, and an original Korean war era pair of Navy flight

-unused and found neatly folded away in the pocket of one of his flight
+gloves, unused and found neatly folded away in the pocket of one of his

 |AN-J3a flight jacket, manufactured by Burjac Sportswear Inc. The jacket on the left is Tandvig's pre-1951